A bad starter is a real pain; we’ve all been there, but don’t panic. You’re in the right place. This post is designed to fix your problem.

 Loose Battery Terminals & Grounds

 Loose or dirty battery terminals aren’t the most likely cause of the repeated clicking sound; a flat battery is, but checking the terminals is a simple, quick fix if it works.
-Look at the battery terminals, are they covered in corrosion (white crusty crud), if so, they need to be cleaned.
+Look at the battery terminals, are they covered in corrosion (white crusty crud)?
+If so, do they need to be cleaned?

 Are the terminals tight?
 Using a glove, check and see if the terminals are loose.
 Loose or damaged terminals will prevent power from flowing to the starter.